embarq/ngx-stepwise/README.md

 Those should be nested in the following order: `container` > `step` > `next`/`prev`

-`stepwise-container` and `stepwise-step` directives have no input/output properties, you can attach it to any html element.
+You can attach `stepwise-container` and `stepwise-step` to any html element.

+`stepwise-container` directive has `pageChange` output property that emits current page.

-On the other hand, both `stepwiseNext` and `stepwisePrev` have optional input property which may be usefull for disabling  controls.
+Both `stepwiseNext` and `stepwisePrev` have optional input property which may be usefull for disabling  controls.
 Preferably those should be used for main html controls such as `buttons`.

 ## Example

+`app.component.html`:

 ```html
 <div stepwise-container>